Skip to main content

 Bonus Tip: Start with Flossies BBQ, Lonestar Sausage BBQ, and Feges BBQ.
 Come hungry.

-Grab Your Tunic and Sixpence as You Go to the Texas Renaissance Festival
+Grab Your Tunic and Sixpence at the Texas Renaissance Festival

-Hear ye, hear ye – if a Houston festival involving feasting, haberdashery, jousting, and the King’s English makes your ears perk up, you must secure tickets to the Texas Renaissance Festival pronto.
+Hear ye, hear ye.
+If a festival involving feasting, haberdashery, jousting, and the King’s English makes your ears perk up, secure tickets to the Texas Renaissance Festival.

 Restore Fragile Ecosystems with the Galveston Bay Foundation